-The court's Traffic Division does not mail courtesy notices.
+The Sacramento Superior Court's Traffic Division does not mail courtesy notices.

 When you receive a traffic citation, the officer should write your date to appear (the due date) underneath your signature.
 This is the last date your citation must be resolved by.
 There are no extensions given on this date.